Chipotle marketing chief resigns days after new CEO takes charge

-(Reuters) - Chipotle Mexican Grill Inc’s chief marketing and strategy officer has resigned, the company said on Wednesday, just nine days after former Taco Bell head Brian Niccol took the helm at the troubled U.S. burrito chain.
+(Reuters) - Chipotle Mexican Grill Inc’s (CMG.N) chief marketing and strategy officer has resigned, the company said on Wednesday, just nine days after former Taco Bell head Brian Niccol took the helm at the troubled U.S. burrito chain.

 Mark Crumpacker will leave Chipotle on March 15, according to a regulatory filing.
 Crumpacker could not be reached immediately for comment.